thn099/movie_recommender/README.md

 # Description

-A movie recommendation engine using content based filtering.
+A movie recommendation engine using content-based filtering.
+UI for this application is a website which ouputs similar movies from user input.
+There is a drop-down menu from the search bar to show which movies exists in the dataset.

-Movie dataset contains 4800+ movie records.
+Movie dataset contains 4800+ movie records in a single csv file.
 Selected features to calculate similarities are `["keywords", "cast", "genres", "director"]`

-Similarity scores are not precomputed.
+Cosine similarity is used to calculate output.
+Similarity scores are computed on the fly upon user input.

 Project structure: